Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 Until I heard these people complaining about the problem, I didn't notice it.

-Uh I know we're getting we're getting uh Japanese players, we're getting Korean players are coming over, a lot of more Japanese players are coming, but we're also getting, you know, if when baseball expanded, you've got to put this stuff in context.
+But we're also getting, you know, when baseball expanded, I've got to put this stuff in context.

-When baseball expanded all these teams many moons ago, for a while, you had a lot of teams that were really minor league triple A level because they didn't have the player talent.
+When baseball expanded all these teams many moons ago, for a while, you had a lot of teams that were really minor league AAA level because they didn't have the player talent.

-I mean, the the to play major league basically, any professional sport, NFL baseball in this country, the number of people out of our total population that are really good enough to play major league baseball at that level is not that many.
+I mean, to play Major League, any professional sport, NFL baseball in this country, the number of people out of our total population that are really good enough to play Major League Baseball at that level is not that many.

-It's gotten back to where it was after they before they uh expanded to all these teams.
+It's gotten back to where it was before they expanded to all these teams.

-But for but now uh people are saying, well, there's an active conspiracy to keep young black athletes out of baseball.
+But now, people are saying, well, there's an active conspiracy to keep young black athletes out of baseball.

-And I'm just I throw up my hands in utter frustration and confusion when I hear this.
+And I'm just, I throw up my hands in utter frustration and confusion when I hear this because I think this has become almost a business, this race business, to search everywhere, start counting colors and counting heads.

 There's some sort of conspiracy.

-And we're gonna end up having perhaps people not as talented make rosters to have competitive racial balance as in affirmative.
+And we're going to end up having perhaps people not as talented make rosters to have competitive racial balance as in affirmative action.

-If if if if the problem is rooted in the fact that young black athletes, and that's what this show said on ESPN, if the problem is that young black athletes are choosing other sports, then what can you do anyway?
+If the problem is rooted in the fact that young black athletes, and that's what this show said on ESPN, if the problem is that young black athletes are choosing other sports, then what can you do anyway?

-You're just as good at baseball as you are at basketball, you're gonna go there.
+You're just as good at baseball as you are at basketball.

-Uh I I frankly am just am mystified and mystified by it.
+I frankly am justified, am mystified by it.

-Uh and it seems like there's a desire on on the part of of some of these activists to make sure that their group always remains a victim of something.
+And it seems like there's a desire on the part of some of these activists to make sure that their group always remains a victim of something.

-They can never become dominant, they can never become just co-equal status with them.
+They can never become just co-equal status with them.

 This is athletics.